hackeryarn/blog/content/post/rust-macros-2.md

 In the [last part](https://hackeryarn.com/post/rust-macros-1/) we covered the very basics of macros and implemented a single argument query select.
 This was a good start, but only scratched the surface of what macros can do.

-In this part we will implement multi-field select and a basic `where` calause.
+In this part we will implement multi-field select and a basic `where` clause.
 That will make our query macro far more useful.

 ## Multi-field select